Go Back

 While common in digital product development, iterative approaches appear in many fields:

-- Education: Curriculum design often follows iterative improvement
+Education often follows iterative improvement in curriculum design.

 Challenges and Solutions